 Even on a limited budget, there are options out there that can help you to use this to your advantage when entertaining your teenagers during the next school holiday.

-Top five activities to try with your teenagers this school holiday
+Top six activities to try with your kids this school holiday

 Geocaching is the world’s largest treasure hunting game!
 There are caches hidden in thousands of locations across the world and many Geocachers that enjoy hunting for them.
 Each cache has a clue and coordinates to its location and often consists of a container or swapbox.